Skip to Content

 Carlisle is another excellent location here.
 Search the area fields and gravels; you may find jasper and agate.
 At Brandywine Creek, you can find amethyst in the gravels near Chadd’s Ford.

 The area around Marple is also great for finding gem-quality amethyst specimens, but you should also explore Crum Creek.
-Here, search the gravels and quarries near Swarthmore or go to Upland and search the area around Waterville road to find amethyst geodes.
+Here, search the gravels and quarries near Swarthmore or go to Upland and search the area around Waterville Road to find amethyst geodes.

 You may also find beautiful opal specimens as well.
 Generally, Pennsylvania has various igneous and metamorphic exposures where amethyst can be found.